bunchesofdonald/algorithms-part1/README.md

 algorithms-part1
 ================

-Homework and Experiments for Algorithms: Design and Analysis, Part 1 (Cousera)
+Homework and Experiments for Algorithms: Design and Analysis, Part 1 (Coursera)